theodo-group/LLPhant/README.md

 ## Usage

-You can use OpenAI, Mistral or Ollama as LLM.
+You can use OpenAI, Mistral, Ollama or Anthropic as LLM.

 ### OpenAI

-The most simple to allow the call to OpenAI is to set the OPENAI_API_KEY environment variable.
+The most simple way to allow the call to OpenAI is to set the OPENAI_API_KEY environment variable.

 ```bash
 export OPENAI_API_KEY=sk-XXXXXX